SEND and Inclusion Transformation

 1. My child currently receives FFI funding but does not have an EHCP, will the funding continue beyond April 2025 and, if so, for how long?

 FFI will be in place until at least the end of March 2025.
-After that, it will cease if a decision has been made not to proceed with an EHC needs assessment.
+After that, it will cease if a decision has been made not to proceed with an EHC needs assessment (EHCNA).
+Funding can therefore remain in place for the duration of the transition timetable (up to a maximum of 7 years) until the EHCNA process has been completed.

 1. Will EYFFI change?
 And what will happen to my child’s funding at the end of nursery?

-Yes, current arrangements will cease in August 2024 to be replaced by the single application process.
-All currently funded children will have their funding rolled over until the end of transition arrangements, and where appropriate, an EHC needs assessment will be considered.
-Therefore, you should not apply for funding if it is due to run out at the end of nursery.
+Yes, current arrangements ceased in March 2025 and has now been replaced by the single application process for requesting an EHCNA.
+All children currently in receipt of historic EYFFI will have their funding rolled over until the end of transition arrangements (up to 2 years), and where appropriate, an EHC needs assessment will be considered.

 Support for Parents and Carers